capitalone/serverless-shell/README.md

 ## Custom shell (babel) support
 If you want to launch a different shell than the runtime's default, you can specify that with in the `custom` section of your config.
-This can be used to for thing like using `babel-node` instead of `node` or even dropping to `bash` with the right env vars set.
+This can be used to for things like using `babel-node` instead of `node` or even dropping to `bash` with the right env vars set.

 Example: